PiotrWalczak2001/RustyWorkflow/README.md

 #### Cloud Azure / AWS
 Thanks to cloud integration, you can secure your most important and critical workflows so that they are completed even in the event of a disaster in your environment.

-- run or continue your workflows using azure
+- run or continue your workflows using cloud
-- integration with functionalities offered by azure
+- integration with functionalities offered by cloud

 ## How to use
 (work in progress)